Relief from Attendance Policy (Student Handbook 5.1.1) Logo

 Upon a showing of compelling hardship and in exceptional circumstances, the Associate Dean of Students may relieve a student of the attendance requirement.
 Requests for relief from the attendance requirement must be submitted in a timely manner – ordinarily within three (3) days of notification of excessive absences, in instances where notice is provided.

 For any course, a student is permitted to be absent up to the Course Absence Allowance as stated in the syllabus.
-Students with absences exceeding the Course Absence Allowance will be excluded from the course unless such excess absences are waived by Dean Yannick Brookes.
+Students with absences exceeding the Course Absence Allowance will be excluded from the course unless relief from the requirement is granted by the Associate of Students.

-1. Submission: Once a student has exceeded the Course Absence Allowance, they must submit the online form with all required supporting documentation illustrating the reason for the absence.
+1. Submission: If and only if a student has exceeded the Course Absence Allowance, student may submit the online form with all required supporting documentation illustrating the reason for the absence.

 2. Acknowledgement: The student will receive a confirmation email acknowledging receipt of their submission.